haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 <br />
 ..

-### graudit
+### graudit:
 Another tool that can save us time during our research is the `graudit`[^2] ('grep rough audit') tool.
 This tool is signature-based that utilizes a large dataset of popular programming codes.
-Behind the scenes, it runs predefined keywords using the `grep` utility with severity to identify vulnerabilities in a code section.
+Behind the scenes, it runs predefined keywords using the `grep` utility with severity to identify vulnerabilities in a code section:

 <p align="center">
   <img src="{{ site.url }}/images/graudit.png" alt="graudit_output" />